-- ♦ You made changes to user and group information on the NetWare 3.1x server using SYSCON.
+- You made changes to user and group information on the NetWare 3.1x server using SYSCON.
 Changes made in SYSCON are not synchronized with the NetWare 4 server's bindery context. - You ran a program on the NetWare 3.1x server that modified its bindery. - ♦ You authorized a 3.1x server, but it never joined the NetSync cluster during the NETSYNC4 session you authorized it in.
 This could happen if you unload and reload NETSYNC4 before loading NETSYNC3 for the first time on an authorized 3.1x server.

-When NETSYNC4 is unloaded, it clears the "Copy 3.1x bindery to 4.11" setting for each 3.1x server.
-Therefore, you must turn on the "Copy 3.1x bindery to 4.11" setting again before you load NETSYNC3 on the 3.1x server so the bindery is copied to the 4 server.
+When NETSYNC4 is unloaded, it clears the Copy 3.1x Bindery to 4.x setting for each 3.1x server.
+Therefore, you must turn on the Copy 3.1x bindery to 4.x setting again before you load NETSYNC3 on the 3.1x server so the bindery is copied to the NetWare 4 server.

-- 1. From the "Options" menu, select "Edit Server List." - 2.
+- 1. From the Options menu, select Edit Server List. - 2.
 Highlight the NetWare 3.1x server whose bindery you want to upload and press <Enter>. - 3.
-Highlight the "Copy 3.1x bindery to 4.11" option and press <Y> to toggle to "Yes."
+Highlight the Copy 3.1x bindery to 4.x option and press <Y> to toggle to Yes.

 If you unload and reload NETSYNC4 for any reason, this option is cleared for all servers.
-You need to change this option to "Yes" for any 3.1x servers that have not yet copied their binderies to the NetWare 4 server.
+You need to change this option to Yes for any 3.1x servers that have not yet copied their binderies to the NetWare 4 server.

 - 4. To save the change, press <Enter>. - 5.
-To exit the "Edit Server List" menu, press < Esc>. - 6.
-To confirm the change, highlight "Yes" and press <Enter>.
+To exit the Edit Server List menu, press < Esc>. - 6.
+To confirm the change, highlight Yes and press <Enter>.